colinxy/jrewriter/README.md

 # jrewriter

-Rewriter direct field accesses with getters and setters at bytecode level.
+Rewrite direct field references with getters and setters at bytecode level.

 To run the library, first build with `gradle build`, then put the jar